 - F.3.5.1 Alternative Materials may be used for applications shown as permitted in F.3.2.1 - F.3.5.2 If any Alternative Materials are used, the SES must include calculations demonstrating equivalent to or better than the minimum requirements for steel tubing in the application as listed in F.3.4.1 for yield and ultimate strengths matching the Non Welded Steel properties from F.3.4.2.a above in bending, buckling and tension, for buckling modulus and for energy dissipation. - F.3.5.3 Aluminum Tubing - a.
 Minimum Wall Thickness: Aluminum Tubing 3.0 mm - b.
-The equivalent yield strength must be considered in the "as welded" condition for the alloy used unless the team provides detailed proof that the frame has been properly solution heat treated and artificially aged. - c.
+The equivalent yield strength must be considered in the "as welded" condition for the alloy used unless the team provides detailed proof that the frame or component has been properly solution heat treated, artificially aged, and not subject to heating during team manufacturing. - c.
 If aluminum tubing was solution heat treated and age hardened to increase its strength after welding, the team must supply evidence as to how the process was performed.